samehhashy/vue-todos-code-challenge/README.md

 **vue-todos-code-challenge** is a code challenge for Vue.JS developers applying for a job at i22.

 ## Scenario
 So here you are!
-You decided to apply for a job at i22 and now they are asking you to help them out.
+You decided to apply for a job at i22 and now we are asking you to help us with a Todo App.
-Unfortunately we decided to create one more todo app which the world doesn't need and your task is to finish this one.
+We already setup a brand new project for you that already contains a very basic Vue.js setup.
+Your task is now to finish the Todo App by storing todos only in the client storage.

+## Technical start point
 Our team was already able to complete the following:

 * Add `axios` for REST api calls
 * Add `vuex` and create a default store
 * Add `vuetify` for UI components